-- 1. Remove two sheet metal screws holding air proving switch blower housing.
+- Remove two sheet metal screws holding air proving switch blower housing.
 Remove assembly by turning switch assembly 90 degrees so the switch paddle can be pulled through oblong hole on side of fan housing.
-See Fig. 12. - 3.
-Disconnect the leads from the air proving switch. - 4.
-When installing replacement switch, use care in not bending the switch arm, otherwise ignition problems may occur.
+See Fig. 13. - 2.
+Disconnect the leads from the air proving switch. - 3.
+Use care when installing the replacement switch (includes cover bracket), to prevent bending of switch arm which may create ignition problems.